-When the overbite reaches a maximum degree, that is, when the upper middle front teeth completely cover the lower ones, we speak of a severe overbite.
+Specifically, we speak of a severe overbite, when it reaches a maximum degree.
+That is to say, when the upper middle front teeth completely cover the lower ones.
 Sometimes, it is also known as a complete overbite.

 At what age should an overbite be corrected?

 As said before, not treating this malocclusion can cause oral health problems in adults.
 Therefore, the options are interceptive orthodontics in young children and fixed orthodontics if detected by adolescence.

 Finally, we recommend checking if your child has a dental overbite.
 Unfortunately, the treatment of deep bite in adults is more complex.